Recycle Rewards FAQs

 What is Recycle Rewards?

 Recycle Rewards is a Tasmanian Government initiative funded by contributions from the beverage industry.
-It will offer a 10 cent refund to consumers for returning eligible drink containers at refund points across Tasmania.
+It offers a 10 cent refund to consumers for returning eligible drink containers at refund points across Tasmania.

 When does Recycle Rewards launch?

-Why is the commencement date for Recycle Rewards taking so long when it was originally meant to start in 2022?
+Why did the commencement date for Recycle Rewards take so long when it was originally meant to start in 2022?

 The procurement for the Scheme Coordinator and Network Operator was complex and was conducted in accordance with Tasmanian Government procurement and probity requirements to ensure the best possible outcomes for the scheme and Tasmanian community.

-During mobilisation, TasRecycle will be establishing the systems that will support the scheme and TOMRA Cleanaway will be securing sites and deploying refund point assets.
+During mobilisation, TasRecycle established the systems that support the scheme and TOMRA Cleanaway secured sites and deployed refund point assets.

 How does Recycle Rewards work?

-From 1 May 2025, Tasmanians are encouraged to collect eligible drink containers and take them to one of the refund points around Tasmania to receive a 10 cent refund per container.
-This refund may be received in the form of a voucher to be spent instore or exchanged for cash at a participating retailer, an e-voucher or electronic refund, cash (at depots), or donated to a Donation Partner.
+Tasmanians are encouraged to collect eligible drink containers and take them to one of the refund points around Tasmania to receive a 10 cent refund per container.
+This refund may be received in the form of a voucher to be exchanged for cash at a participating retailer; a deposit into your chosen account, such as your bank or PayPal; cash (at depots); or donated to a Donation Partner.

 Who is responsible for operating Recycle Rewards?

-Recycle Rewards will be run by a Scheme Coordinator and a Network Operator, as a split responsibility model, which was the chosen model by the Tasmanian Government.
+Recycle Rewards is run by a Scheme Coordinator and a Network Operator, as a split responsibility model which was the chosen model by the Tasmanian Government.

 TasRecycle has been appointed as Scheme Coordinator and will: